rmetzler/NoSQL-for-Dependable-Systems/README.md

 # NOSQL in Dependable Systems

+__Abstract:__
+The fault model for very large e-commerce websites like Amazon is fundamentally different from standard website.
+These websites loose money when the aren't available (or just slow) for potential customers but can't risk to loose any data.
+The data has to be replicated between databases but traditional RDBMSs may not fit.
+This paper discusses some of the better known NoSQL software products available today.

+__Keywords:__
+Fault Tolerance, CAP Theorem, NoSQL, Dynamo, Riak, Cassandra, MongoDB, CouchDB

+__Authors:__
+Richard Metzler @rmetzler, Jan Schütze @dracoblue

 ## Fault Model for very large E-Commerce Websites
 performance is key
 shopping cart should always be accessible